yousifelhady/flask-sms-notifications-app/README.md

 3. This token shall be used to send notifications to the page, so save it in an external file for later usage

 Important Note:
-* If the root page remained static and no token appeared, you have to the localhost on "https"
+* If the root page remained static and no token appeared, you have to run the localhost on "https"
 * You can use a free software [ngrok](https://ngrok.com/) to achieve this, it is pretty simple and neat!

 ## APIs Documentation